 8. Watch at least 50 films – ✅

 When it comes to the next resolution, I barely managed.
 I can’t help the fact that I find it hard to hold my focus for more than an hour at a time.
 While I enjoy an occasional movie night as much as the next person, I’m much more likely to binge watch different series on Netflix.
 It often takes more time than it would to watch a film, but I somehow find it way more manageable when it’s divided into smaller chunks.
 Still, I ticked it off and expanded my film horizons a little.
-Out of all the films I watched this year, my favourites are probably Joker, Lost in Translation, Shutter Island, Bill Cunningham: New York, and Jingle Jangle: A Christmas Journey!
+Out of all the films I watched this year, my favourites are probably Joker, Lost in Translation, Shutter Island, and Bill Cunningham: New York!

 9. Go on at least 5 trips – ❌